July 22, 2022

 BENEFITS OF DOING DEADLIFTS

 The deadlift is a premier exercise that enhances the muscles of the posterior chain, develops your core, stabilizes the spine, trains your glutes, and hamstrings.
 Deadlifts engage more muscle groups while lifting heavier loads which contributes to burning calories, and gets your heart rate up like cardio exercises.
-Deadlifts help to improve your focus, coordination, mobility, endurance, build a stronger grip, reverse muscles loss, enhance muscle strength, and improves bone mineral density.
+Deadlifts help to improve your focus, coordination, mobility, and endurance, build a stronger grip, reverse muscle loss, enhance muscle strength, and improve bone mineral density.

 CONVENTIONAL DEADLIFTS – PROPER FORM TIPS